gencay/vscode-chatgpt/README.md

 The extension is expected to work without any 403s or 429s since it will now use the browser behind the scenes to make the chatGPT requests.
 Please make sure that `autologin` setting is set to `true` (default is `true`) and you keep the `Chrome` browser open all the time after logging in.
 It'll be automatically minimized after successful login.
 You can then ask questions to ChatGPT via the extension as usual.

-# 🚀🎉 Zero Configuration (Automated Authentication)

-- Zero-Config Autologin lets the extension grab the required tokens automatically using `puppeteer`.
-The extension will use the browser behind the scenes, so you are not expected to receive 4xx errors while asking ChatGPT via extension unless there is OpenAI outages.

-- **2 options to run ChatGPT assistant in your vs-code**:

-  1. [**Recommended**] Autologin - Using browser network to ask questions to ChatGPT.

-     ❗Please make sure that the Chrome browser remains open while sending prompts.
-Extension will use the background service of the logged-in browser to send requests.
-Find instructions here: [Autologin Setup](#autologin-setup)

-     🤖 Provide email address and password in vs-code Settings if you'd like the extension to autofill those everytime you need a new browser.

-  2. Manually login on a browser and grab required tokens for logging in.
-Described in [Manual Setup](#manual-setup).
-This option has problems due to using unofficial OpenAI API usage and rate-limiting.

 # ChatGPT as your copilot to level up your developer experience

 - 🤖 Zero-Config.
 Automatically logs you in and grabs the required tokens on your behalf.